wpbakery/vc-cake/README.md

 # vcCake
 vcCake is a small JavaScript library to use modular approach for building all types of apps.

-A VcCake application is managed by the *VcCake* object, whose job is to manage *modules* and *services*.
+VcCake application is managed by the *VcCake* object, whose job is to manage *modules* and *services*.
 It's the combination of objects that allow you to build a scalable Js front-end.

 What you can do with it. vcCake allows to communicate modules with each other or even group objects in one scope without tight coupling.
 It is good for tests, because you can substitute any part or the system with a mockups and emulate interaction with modules with another module.